 It’s an enjoyable experience even if you don’t speak a word of Spanish.
 At the time, I didn’t understand a word, but I remember the mass till today.
 Imagine a lot of hope, expectations, and quiet excitement under one roof.
 Plus, it’s always good to have a blessing, and it will make your journey all the more special.

 Roncesvalles is the first town, village really, in Spain where the Camino Frances passes through, and it is normally a stopping point for all who have walked from St Jean Pied de Port.
 This was my first real taste of the Camino de Santiago, I stayed in my first albergue and wondered what I had got myself into.

-The albergue at Roncesvalles is one of the largest on the Camino, about 120 beds in the one large room, quite daunting.
-They are all bunk beds and two bunk beds are pushed close together to make what first appears to be a double bed.
-I went to sleep with the person in the next bed only inches away from me!
+The Albergue at Roncesvalles is one of the largest on the Camino, with about 120 beds in one large room, which is quite daunting.
+They are all bunk beds, and two bunk beds are pushed close together to make what first appears to be a double bed.
+I went to sleep with the person in the next bed, only inches away from me!

-Walking from Roncesvalles is easy going and not hard or challenging until the day walking into Pamplona, which can be tough if it is very hot.
+Walking from Roncesvalles is easygoing and not hard or challenging until the day you walk into Pamplona, which can be tough if it is very hot.

-There is nowhere for breakfast here, (when I was last there).
-However only about one hour away (walking of course) there is a cafe which serves breakfast to pilgrims.
-It is well marked and on the route.
+There is nowhere for breakfast here (when I was last there).
+However, only about one hour away (walking, of course), there is a cafe that serves breakfast to pilgrims.
+It is well-marked and on the route.